Igigog/anomaly-modding-book/src/reference/modding-tools/blender/addon/addon-panels/panel-action.md

 ##### Type FX

-2131
+TODO

 ##### Bone Part

+TODO

 ##### Start Bone

+TODO

 ##### Power

+TODO

 ##### Stop

 Stop at end flag that stops the animation after playing.
-If off, the animation is played cyclically.
+If off, the animation is played cyclically

 ##### No Mix

+Animations will not be mixed

 ##### Sync

+This flag is used to indicate that this animation will synchronize with another animation depending on the Bone Part

 ##### Foot Steps

+TODO

 ##### Move XForm

+TODO

 ##### Idle

+TODO

 ##### Weapon Bone

+TODO

-#### Параметры аддона
+#### Addon Parameters

 Parameters that are used by the addon inside blender, or during import/export, but are not read or saved to files.